SAP Negotiations

 Another trap is relying on SAPโ€™s usage reports without verification โ€“ if SAP claims youโ€™re at 90% capacity and need more licenses, validate that with your data.

-Weโ€™ve seen clients accept SAPโ€™s word and buy extra licenses, only to later find the usage was overstated.
+Weโ€™ve seen clients accept SAPโ€™s word and purchase additional licenses, only to later discover that the usage was overstated.
 Without proof, donโ€™t fall for the โ€œwe think you need +20% more usersโ€ line.
 Trust but verify with your audit.

 Actionable Advice for Procurement: Treat this like a due diligence project.
 Compile a detailed inventory of SAP products, licenses, user counts, and usage levels.
 Involve your SAP basis or admin team to get accurate data.
-If you find unused licenses, plan to negotiate their removal or swap to needed areas.
+If you find unused licenses, plan to negotiate their removal or redeployment to areas of need.

 Document specific findings (e.g., โ€œ200 Finance Limited User licenses unused since the last re-orgโ€) to justify the request for cost reduction.
-This homework directly informs your negotiation ask: you can confidently request a smaller number of licenses or a different mix because you have the analysis to back it up.
+This homework directly informs your negotiation request: you can confidently ask for a smaller number of licenses or a different mix because you have the analysis to back it up.

 5. Understand SAPโ€™s Licensing Models and Metrics (Knowledge is Power)

-This includes how S/4HANA licenses differ from ECC, how cloud subscriptions are metered, and what license types (e.g., Professional, Limited, Self-Service) exist.
+This includes how S/4HANA licenses differ from those of ECC, how cloud subscriptions are metered, and the various license types available (e.g., Professional, Limited, Self-Service).

 If you donโ€™t fully grasp what youโ€™re buying, it’s easy to commit to the wrong deal and overspend.